These Bourbon Steak Kebabs are perfect for summer grilling, and absolutely delicious!

 Sirloin has a bigger, beefier flavour than fillet or rib-eye steaks, meaning it is more suitable for highly flavoured sauces, including those with onion or a small amount of chilli. – BBC Good Food

-Skewered between the steak are pieces of bell pepper and red onion, with whole mushrooms on the ends.
-Use whatever colour of pepper than you like.
+- Vegetables – Skewered between the steak are pieces of bell pepper and red onion, with whole mushrooms on the ends.
+Use whatever colour of pepper you like.

-The kebab skewers are seasoned with a Brown Sugar Bourbon Seasoning from McCormick, and one of those ingredients that I have bought on trips to the US.
+- Seasoning – The kebab skewers are seasoned with a Brown Sugar Bourbon Seasoning from McCormick, one of those ingredients that I have bought on trips to the US.

 The ingredients in this seasoning blend include sea salt, brown sugar, spices, molasses, garlic, onion, red bell pepper, paprika, and malted barley whiskey extracts.

 You can buy Brown Sugar Bourbon Seasoning on Amazon.
 Or you could substitute it for a steak seasoning which is likely to have similar ingredients – minus the whiskey extracts, and probably the sugar and molasses too.

 But don’t worry too much, as the barbecue sauce that is also part of this recipe contains whiskey, brown sugar, and molasses so you’ll get that flavour from that.

 - Bourbon – You can’t have bourbon steak kebabs without bourbon, and you’ll find a cupful of it in the barbecue sauce.
 But first, what is bourbon?